Gachiakuta: Episodes

+Video game

+In December 2025, a RPG video game by Com2uS Group was announced.
+Titled Gachiakuta: Breakout, the game is set to be released for PlayStation 5, Xbox Series X and Series S, and Windows (via Steam) in 2027.

+Stage play

+A stage play adaptation of the manga was announced in December 2025.
+It was held at the Stellar Ball in Tokyo from May 22–26 and 29–31, 2026, and at the Rohm Theater in Kyoto from June 5–7.
+Go Ueki directed the show, and Watashiomu wrote the script.
+The music was directed by Ken the 390 and written by Yoshizumi and Mush Tanaka.
+The cast included Hikaru Imamaki as Rudo—replaced by Ryota Kamiya after Imamaki injured his leg on May 26—Yuta Tachibana as Enjin, Yū Fukuzawa as Zanka, Sena as Riyo, Dai Isono as Corvus, Saho Aono as Semiu, Masamichi Satōnaka as Tamsy, Shō Arai as Delmon, Takeshi Terayama as Gris, Yui Yoko as Amo, Cocoa Nanase as Remlin, Ryosei Tanaka as Jabber.

 Reception

+Manga

 The columnist for Real Sound liked the world building, action, and dark fantasy elements of the story, as well as the main protagonist.
 Masaki Endo from Tsutaya News liked the artwork and the main protagonist of the series.
 Atsushi Ohkubo recommended the series.

-In North America, the volumes of Gachiakuta were ranked on Circana (formerly NPD) BookScan's monthly top 20 adult graphic novels list since July 2025.
+In North America, the volumes of Gachiakuta were ranked on Circana BookScan's monthly top 20 adult graphic novels list since July 2025.
+The first volume also ranked on The New York Times Graphic Books and Manga bestseller monthly list from February to July 2026.

 In the 2022 Next Manga Award, the series ranked 13th in the print manga category.
 It was also the most popular choice among English voters, even though the series had not been released in English at the time.
 The series ranked 14th in the Nationwide Bookstore Employees' Recommended Comics of 2023.
-It was nominated for the 47th Kodansha Manga Award in the shōnen category in 2023; it was also nominated for the 48th edition in the same category in 2024.
+It was nominated for the 47th Kodansha Manga Award in the shōnen category in 2023; it was also nominated for the 48th edition in the same category in 2024; it won the award in the 50th edition in 2026.